Fortunate Youth: Irie State of Mind and It's All A Jam (2011–2013)

 One year later on July 11, 2011, Fortunate Youth released their debut album Irie State of Mind, premiering at #2 on the iTunes reggae charts and peaking at #13 on Billboard's Top 100 Reggae Albums Chart.

 The artwork and conceptual layout for the album was developed and created by Redondo Beach, California artist and photographer Mike Davids, a close friend of the band.
 That same year, Fortunate Youth supported Tribal Seeds during their Tribal Youth Tour, and released their first single "One Love" in November 2011.
 The band also toured briefly with Hawaii-based reggae band The Green.

 In 2012, Fortunate Youth toured with The Expendables and Tribal Seeds while heavily promoting Irie State of Mind.
 In September that year, Fortunate Youth performed a stripped-down acoustic set featuring songs from both the Up-Lifted EP and Irie State of Mind during a Moboogie Loft Session.
 They released an album version of this performance titled, Moboogie Loft Session with Fortunate Youth on December 18, 2012.
 During 2012, the band headlined their own Nationwide Sweet Summer Love Tour, as well as four shows in Costa Rica, marking their first overseas performances.

 They released their sophomore album, It's All A Jam on March 19, 2013.
-The album peaked at #1 on the Billboard Reggae charts, #10 at the Billboard Pacific Heatseekers Chart, #23 at the Billboard National Heatseekers Chart, #1 on the iTunes Reggae Charts and #46 on the iTunes Overall charts.
+The album peaked at number one on the Billboard Reggae chart, number 10 at the Billboard Pacific Heatseekers Chart, number 23 at the Billboard National Heatseekers Chart, number one on the iTunes Reggae Charts and number 46 on the iTunes Overall chart.

 In 2013, Fortunate Youth headlined a nationwide tour with fifty-five shows and played the California Roots Music and Arts Festival.